 In general, the compression of a clutch pedal or lever causes several springs connected to a pressure plate to compress as well.
 This pulls the plate, and connected clutch disc, away from the flywheel, which is bolted to the engines crankshaft.
 The disconnection stops the rotation of the clutch disc, which, in turn, disconnects the central hub of the disc from the input shaft.
 The driver may then shift gears or coast.
 After shifting, the pedal is released, and the clutch disc re engages the flywheel.
 The clutch system works to ensure consistent clutch engagement and disengagement.

 No matter the size or specific part, there are general guidelines for clutch materials.
-These materials must be strong and able to resist wear effects as might be accrued from scoring, galling and ablation.
-As shifting gears generates heat as a byproduct, these materials must account for thermal expansion and remain constant at a range of temperatures, have high heat capacity, good thermal properties and conductivity.
-These systems inherently deal with a great deal of pressure making the ability to withstand high contact pressures essential to their functionality.
-Clutch apparatus may be exposed to the environment and must be able to endure moisture, dust and other environmental factors while continuing to provide consistent clutch engagement and disengagement.
+These materials must be strong and able to resist wear effects that might be accrued from scoring, galling, and ablation.
+As shifting gears generates heat as a byproduct, these materials must account for thermal expansion and remain constant at a range of temperatures, have high heat capacity, good thermal properties, and conductivity.
+These systems inherently deal with a great deal of pressure, making the ability to withstand high contact pressures essential to their functionality.
+Clutch apparatus may be exposed to the environment and must be able to endure moisture, dust, and other environmental factors while continuing to provide consistent clutch engagement and disengagement.
 Many, but not all, components are subject to frequent friction.
 These particular components must exhibit all of the above qualities while also maintaining a high coefficient of friction, which is the ratio of the force of friction between two bodies in contact with one another.
 These friction materials are often rough or textured to provide added friction and increase efficiency.